cmdruid/regtest-workbench/README.md

 > Tip: *Use your initial miner node as your main faucet, since the block rewards will have made him filthy rich!
 Miners may also generate more blocks in order to procure funds if their wallet balance is low.*

 Nodes with the `--rest` flag will provide a REST interface on port 3001 (provided by CL-REST).
-Include `--ports 3001` if you wish to connect to it locally.
+Include `--ports 3001 --ports 4001` if you wish to connect to it locally.

 Nodes with the `--tor` flag will auto-magically use onion routing when peered with other tor-enabled nodes, no extra configuration required.
 This flag will also configure a node's endpoints as (v3) hidden services.
 Tor nodes can still communicate with non-tor nodes, but will default to using tor when available (unless given the `--local` flag).